vangthao95/csc165a3/README.md

 2. Skybox

-3. Scripting (30% done)
+3. Scripting (60% done)
-     - Script capability added to game.
+     - Player 2's dolphin is now rotating.
+The rotation speed can be updated in realtime by editing the variable "spinSpeed " in the file "scripts/InitParams.js".